jbethancourt/aws-serverless-microservices/README.md

 # LevelUp!
 Lab for Serverless

-## Lab Overview And High Level Design
+## Lab Overview And High-Level Design

-Let's start with the High Level Design.
+Let's start with the High-Level Design.
 ![High Level Design](./images/high-level-design.jpg)
 An Amazon API Gateway is a collection of resources and methods.
 For this tutorial, you create one resource (DynamoDBManager) and define one method (POST) on it.
 The method is backed by a Lambda function (LambdaFunctionOverHttps).
 That is, when you call the API through an HTTPS endpoint, Amazon API Gateway invokes the Lambda function.